- About us

 - Clinician resources

-Follow the steps below to set up your trap and collect eggs:
+Please watch the video above or follow the steps below to set up your trap and collect eggs:

-In February you will receive a free 'mozzie egg collection kit' in the post.
+You will receive a free 'mozzie egg collection kit' in the post.
 This contains most of the items you need to create a 'mozzie egg trap':

 Lucerne pellets – add one to water to help attract female domestic mosquitoes